 The need for affordable housing continues to grow, particularly the need for affordable housing for people with the lowest incomes - those paid 30% or less of area median income or living below the poverty line.
-Nationally, there are only 33 units of rental housing affordable and available for every 100 extremely low-income households.
-Federal housing assistance only serves one quarter of those who qualify and special populations, such as disabled veterans returning from combat or lower income seniors, are increasing in number and need.
+Nationally, there are only 34 units of rental housing affordable and available for every 100 extremely low-income households.
+Federal housing assistance only serves one quarter of those who qualify and special populations, such as people with disabilities, low-income families with children, veterans, or low-income seniors, are increasing in number and need.